pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 ```

 - Verify that the records are loaded on pycsw (through postgres)
-- Change or add some records to GIT, and verify if the changes are published (may take some time)
+- Change or add some records to Git, and verify if the changes are published (may take some time)

-Normally, we would **not** add a connection string to a database in a config file posted on Github.
-Instead Github offers [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to capture this type of information.
+Normally, we would **not** add a connection string to a database in a config file posted on GitHub.
+Instead GitHub offers [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to capture this type of information.

 ---

-## Cross linking catalogue and GIT
+## Cross linking catalogue and Git

 While users are browsing the catalogue (or this page), they may find irregularities in the content.
 They can flag this as an issue in the relevant Git repository.
 A nice feature is to add a link in the catalogue page which brings them back to the relevant mcf in the git repository.
 With proper authorisations they can instantly improve the record, or suggest an improvement via an issue or [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).